NathanTP/firemarshal_ispass2021/PFA.md

 Technical Report No. UCB/EECS-2019-154.

 # Prerequisites
-This experiment is designed in conjunction with a particular commit of firesim.
-It is best if you clone that repository and use the version of firesim-software (a.k.a.
-FireMarshal) submoduled there: firesim: git@github.com:firesim/firesim.git @ 072f7197814133c6c11d3831f61b0bacb36576b3

-Along with a compatible FireSim and hardware infrastructure, this repository contains the toolchain used in the reported experiments.
-More recent toolchains will likely also work and should have little effect on this particular experiment.
-However, it is sensitive to the version of QEMU due to changes in shutdown logic.
-See the firesim documentation for toolchain instructions.
+These instructions assume you have followed the setup instructions in README.md and have recursively initialized the firesim submodule.
+    git submodule update --init --recursive firesim-PFA

 # Quickstart
-First checkout submodules

-    git submodule update --init --recursive
+These instructions assume you are working from ./firesim-PFA/sw/firesim-software.

-Then setup the PFA experiment repository
+Start by setting up the PFA experiment repository

     ./workloads/pfa-exp/install.sh